dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR01.md

 (ssget "X" '((-3 ("APP1,APP2"))))
 ```

-About Relational Tests in Filter Lists for Selection Sets (AutoLISP).
+#### About Relational Tests in Filter Lists for Selection Sets (AutoLISP)

 Unless otherwise specified, an equivalency is implied for each item in the filter-list.
 For numeric group codes (integers, reals, points, and vectors), you can specify other relations by including a special -4 group code that specifies a relational operator.
 The value of a -4 group code is a string indicating the test operator to be applied to the next group in the filter-list.
 The following selects all circles with a radius (group code 40) greater than or equal to 2.0:

 ```c
 (ssget "X" '((0 .
 "CIRCLE") (-4 . ">=") (40 .
 2.0)))
 ```

 3『 group code 0, Text string indicating the entity type (fixed); group code -4, APP: conditional operator (used only with ssget); group code 40, Floating-point values. (text height, scale factors, and so on)』

+1-2『这个过滤集中增加条件语句实在是赞，`(-4 . ">=")`。Relational Tests in Filter Lists 做一张任意卡片。（2020-10-07）』

 The possible relational operators are shown in the following table.
 The use of relational operators depends on the kind of group code value you are testing: